Creation & Transformation in the Sian Ka’an Biosphere Reserve

 As part of the experience, participants will take part in a guided boat excursion through the reserve’s lagoons and waterways, offering a broader view of the ecosystems, birdlife, and marine life that shape this unique landscape.

-The experience culminates in a series of temporary installations and a shared documentation of the work within the landscape.
+The experience culminates in a series of temporary installations and shared documentation of the work within the landscape.

 Retreat Center & Accommodations